dirkgermany/LILA/docs/API.md

   l_sessionInit.logLevel    := logLevelInfo;     -- default is logLevelMonitorr

   -- 2. Initialize the session
-  -- Use SERVER_NEW_SESSION instead of NEW_SESSION to connect to a LILAM server.
+  -- Use SERVER_NEW_SESSION to connect to a central LILAM management server.
-  -- LILAM now acts as a dedicated client, handling communication in the background. l_processId := lilam.server_new_session(p_sessionInit => l_sessionInit);
+  -- In this mode, LILAM acts as a transparent relay: the local framework -- handles all communication with the central server in the background, -- offloading the actual logging and monitorin  l_processId := lilam.server_new_session(p_sessionInit => l_sessionInit);

   -- 3. Start logging
   lilam.info(p_processId => l_processId, p_info => 'LILAM is up and running!');